avalanche-foundation/ACPs/ACPs/194-continuous-execution/README.md

 ### Block executor

-During activation of Continuous Execution, the block executor's timestamp $t_e$ is initialised to the timestamp of the last accepted block.
+During the activation of Continuous Execution, the block executor's timestamp $t_e$ is initialised to the timestamp of the last accepted block.

 Prior to executing a block with timestamp $t_b$, the executor's timestamp and excess is updated: